A few years ago, we began buying latkes and reheating them instead of making them from scratch.

 For the same reason, we wear an old coat when we visit someone else’s apartment for Hanukkah: We know that the onion-y, oily odor of bespoke latkes will cling to our clothes days after we've sated our appetite for potato pancakes.

-This year, on behalf of ventilation-challenged apartment dwellers everywhere, we vowed to get to the bottom of the Big Stink.
-Why are latkes so smelly and what can be done about it?
+So, on behalf of ventilation-challenged apartment dwellers everywhere, we vowed to get to the bottom of the Big Stink: Why are latkes so smelly and what can be done about it?

 For some answers, we turned to Pamela Dalton, an odor scientist at Pennsylvania’s Monell Chemical Senses Center.

 She quickly identified the two obvious culprits: the oil and the onion.
 “When we use oil, particularly those that smoke at lower temperatures, that smoke actually contains ‘volatiles,’” says Dalton.
 “Volatiles are the chemical molecules that we smell—they have the ability to become airborne.”

 The volatile-laden smoke from the frying pan (it doesn’t even have to be smoke—an oily mist will suffice) condenses on surfaces when it cools.
 It bears the scent of the oil itself and, more offensively, the pungent, sulfurous odor of onion.